cwells/doc2/README.rst

 ==============
 This section contains info about the config, as well as some defaults:

-description = A general description of the config extension = the extension to use for generated files directory = the directory to output generated files
+:description: A general description of the config
+:extension: the extension to use for generated files
+:directory: the directory to output generated files

 Other options may be included (author, version, etc), but will be ignored.